 Play at Pinecrest Gardens

 Pinecrest Gardens was once the location of Parrot Jungle but it's now a park with tropical landscaping, a playground, a petting zoo, and a water playground.
 The gardens hosts events like concerts, farmer’s markets and outdoor movie nights.
-Families will get the most out of the gardens by springing for a Splash 'N Play Pass and bringing swimsuits for the little ones.
+Families will get the most out of the gardens by springing for a Splash 'N Play Pass so bring swimsuits for the little ones.

 Ride the Trolley

-Especially if you are visiting for the first time, the Miami Trolley will be a fun way to get to know the area without wearing out the smallest children in your group.
+The Miami Trolley is a fun way to get to know the area without wearing out the smallest children in your group, especially if you are visiting for the first time.
 The free trolleys run until 11 p.m. and take you to many Miami attractions.
 It's a hop-on, hop-off type of adventure the kids will love.
 The Trolly Tracker on their website can tell you what the wait will be for the trolley at any particular stop.

 Take a Duck Tour

-Quack!
-Quack!
 Tour Miami on land and in the water without leaving the tour vehicle.
 Duck Tours South Beach runs amphibious vehicles for a fun 90-minute tour.
-On the tour, you'll see (and dip into) Biscayne Bay, find out about Miami history and ride by some celebrity homes.
+On the tour, you'll see (and dip into) Biscayne Bay, find out about Miami history, and ride by some celebrity homes.

 Soak in the Culture of Little Havana

 Miami is a multi-cultural city and the best place to enjoy the Latin scene is in Little Havana.
 Older kids will love the colorful art and everyone will enjoy Cuban food.
-El Jardin is a great place to have a family-friendly lunch.
-It's an outdoor food court between 15th and 16th Avenues.
+El Jardin, an outdoor food court between 15th and 16th Avenues, is a great place to have a family-friendly lunch.

 Learn Native History